Bensas/RustNESs/plan.md

 - GUI:
 	- For testing, we can visualize the pattern table information (palette id for each tile in the nametable)

+# Phase 7: Controller Inputs and PPU Land 3: Foreground rendering

+- Controller input is handled using the memory addresses 0x4016 and 0x4017